 The history of the Billman family name begins after the Norman Conquest of 1066.
 They lived in Nottingham in the midlands of England.
 However, the family was originally descended from the Bellengers, the Knights of Facomberg in Picardy, France and the name has been corrupted from the name of the French Boulanger family, who were chevaliers (knights) of Hainaut and Flanders.

 The surname Billman was first found in Nottingham in the midlands of England where they held a family seat from very early times, and granted large estates in that shire, by William the Conqueror, their liege lord.

-Important Dates for the Billman family
+Early History of the Billman family

 This web page shows only a small excerpt of our Billman research.
 Another 89 words (6 lines of text) covering the years 1200 and 1721 are included under the topic Early Billman History in all our PDF Extended History products and printed products wherever possible.